volta-cli/website/subdomains/blog/_posts/2020-11-25-command-spotlight-volta-run.md

 excerpt_separator: <!--more-->
 ---

-Volta is designed to be invisible: You type a command like `npm start`, and Volta automatically detects and runs the right version of npm.
+Volta is designed to be invisible: You type a command like `npm start`, and Volta automatically detects and runs the right versions of npm and Node.
 While that works great most of the time, occasionally you need direct control over the tool versions that are used.
-Maybe you are trying to reproduce reported bug or testing how your project works with a different npm version.
-Whatever the reason, **`volta run` lets you take control of your tool selection right from the command line**.
+Maybe you are trying to reproduce a reported bug or testing how your project works with a different npm version.
+Whatever the reason, `volta run` lets you **take explicit control of tool selection** right from the command line.
 <!--more-->

 Let's check out some examples of how you can use `volta run`: